Canop/bacon/README.md

     bacon --job check-all

-When there's no ambiguity, you may ommit the `--job` part:
+When there's no ambiguity, you may omit the `--job` part:

     bacon check-all